-Cellulitis is caused by a bacteria which enters the body through a break in the skin.
+Cellulitis can lead to swelling of the foot, ankle and calf region and is caused by a bacteria which enters the body through a break in the skin.
 The break can be so small sometimes, that you can’t see it.
 Cellulitis most common affects the skin on the lower legs or face.
 The area appears red, hot and swollen.

 Cellulitis is treated with antibiotics and can last anything from a few days to a number of months.

 A blockage in the lymphatic system causes excess lymph fluid to collect in the tissues and can cause swollen feet and ankles.

 It can be caused by a number of things such as infection, injury or cancer treatment such as radiotherapy or the removal of lymph nodes.